dsolesvik/library/docs/foundations/radiotelephony/specific.md

     **Pilot**: "DISTANCE 37 MILES FROM THE DOHA VOR, SAUDIA 550."

 ### 3.5.3 Level information
-Level information consists of climb and descent clearances or instructions and reports of leaving, reaching, and passing levels as detailed in the level Instructions paragraphs in the general procedures and phraseology section.
-Unless advice is received to the contrary, the aircraft is expected to vacate the level as soon as practicable.
-Under exceptional circumstances, if instant descent is required, the word “immediately” is used.
+Level information includes climb and descent clearances, as well as instructions and reports of leaving, reaching, and passing levels, as outlined in the Level Instructions section of the general procedures and phraseology.

+- **Vacating Levels**: Unless instructed otherwise, the aircraft is expected to vacate the level as soon as practicable.
+- **Immediate Descent**: In exceptional circumstances, where an instant descent is required, the word "immediately" will be used.

 !!! example
     **Controller**: "SAUDIA 550, WHEN READY DESCEND TO FL150."